FOSSRIT/fossrit.github.io/librecorps.md

 ## Our work with UNICEF Innovation Fund

-RIT LibreCorps has partnered with the UNICEF Office of Innovation since 2014.
+RIT LibreCorps has partnered intermittently with the UNICEF Office of Innovation since 2014.
-In recent years, LibreCorps collaborated with the [Innovation Fund](https://unicefinnovationfund.org/), a pooled funding vehicle to quickly assess, fund and grow open-source solutions that have been developed in new and emerging markets.
+In recent years, LibreCorps collaborated with projects of the [Innovation Fund](https://unicefinnovationfund.org/), a pooled funding vehicle to quickly assess, fund and grow open-source solutions that have been developed in new and emerging markets.
 RIT LibreCorps provides students experienced in open source development and community-building as mentors for different teams in UNICEF's Innovation Fund.
-Portfolio teams work together with RIT student employees to create and build sustainable communities around their open source projects.
+UNICEF funded teams work together with RIT student employees to create and build sustainable communities around their open source projects.
 You can read more about this work on our Opensource.com article, [_LibreCorps mentors humanitarian startups on how to run the open source way_](https://opensource.com/article/19/12/humanitarian-startups-open-source).